Bai-Chiang/Linux_tinkering_notes/PCI_passthrough_headless_host.md

         --hostdev 0x0f39:0x0611,type=usb \
         --hostdev 0x1532:0x0071,type=usb
     ```
     Change the last four line changes to your GPU pcie address and usb keyboard and mouse device id.
+You may need to install `swtpm` package to use tpm emulation.

 - If your computer comes with windows OEM activation, use this command to get your OEM key, and use it during installation process.
   ```